Har Swarup: Contribution to higher education and research

-At Sagar University, he was not only instrumental in starting research on fish chondyocranium and harmonics but also in the teaching and research set up based on the Oxford pattern which he cherished.
+At Sagar University, he started research on fish chondyocranium and harmonics and developed the teaching and research setup based on the Oxford pattern where he was educated.
 He served at Government College, Nainital on return from University of Oxford, also to receive invitations from the University of Delhi and Benaras Hindu University.
-However, he opted to develop higher research and the University system in the state of his birth i.e. Madhya Pradesh on a call by the then Chief Minister Shri Kailash Nath Katju.
-To help set up Vikram University he joined as a University Professor at Gwalior in 1961 to later shift to Ujjain where he served in various capacities such as Dean and Emeritus Professor to be appointed as the Vice-Chancellor of Jiwaji University, Gwalior in 1977 where he worked until his sudden demise in 1981.
-While Prof Har Swarup worked with tremendous passion to set up and develop the upcoming Universities of Sagar, Ujjain, Bhopal, Indore and Jabalpur, he contributed much to the growth of higher education and research in the country and in setting up of the Association of Indian Universities (AIU), the University Grants Commission, the Indian Council for Cultural Relations (ICCR), the National Academy of Sciences, Council of Scientific and Industrial Research (CSIR) the Indian Science Congress (INSC), where he also served as the sectional President.
+However, he opted to develop higher research and the University system in the Madhya Pradesh, the state of his birth, on a call by the then Chief Minister Shri Kailash Nath Katju.
+To help set up Vikram University, he joined as a university professor at Gwalior in 1961 to later shift to Ujjain where he served in various capacities such as Dean and Emeritus Professor to be appointed as the Vice-Chancellor of Jiwaji University, Gwalior in 1977 where he worked until his sudden death in 1981.
+While Prof Har Swarup worked with tremendous passion to set up and develop the upcoming Universities of Sagar, Ujjain, Bhopal, Indore and Jabalpur, he contributed to the growth of higher education and research in the country and in setting up of the Association of Indian Universities (AIU), the University Grants Commission, the Indian Council for Cultural Relations (ICCR), the National Academy of Sciences, Council of Scientific and Industrial Research (CSIR) the Indian Science Congress (INSC), where he also served as the sectional President.
 He published 5 textbooks, over 120 research papers, and several popular articles during a span of barely two decades.
-With over several score students who obtained their PhD and DSc under his supervision, his pioneering research and interests spanned from developmental morphology, experimental embryology and genetics to endocrinology, molecular biology and environmental sciences.
+With several scores of students who obtained their PhD and DSc under his supervision, his research and interests spanned from developmental morphology, experimental embryology and genetics to endocrinology, molecular biology and environmental sciences.
 For his research contributions he was nominated for the Fellowship of the National Academy, F.N.A. by the Indian National Science Academy, INSA that posthumously now holds the annual Har Swarup Memorial Awards and Lecture series at New Delhi.